Eddie Murphy Stars In Hilarious New ‘Beauty And The Beast’ Parody Trailer

 — GeekTyrant (@GeekTyrant) February 23, 2017

 And while many Beauty and the Beast fans are wondering if Disney would consider casting Eddie Murphy for the film’s spin-off or sequel, there is one thing somebody needs to tell Murphy: it’s not polite to point if you see something extraordinary, and he also has to be reminded that he needs to watch what comes out of his mouth.
-When Watson’s character asks the Beasts if he had read that impressive collection of books in his library, Eddie Murphy delivers a priceless reaction, “Get the f*** outta here.”
+When Watson’s character asks the Beast if he had read that impressive collection of books in his library, Eddie Murphy delivers a priceless reaction, “Get the f*** outta here.”

 Perhaps the most hilarious part of the new trailer was when Eddie Murphy hinted that Watson is a racist.
 When Watson’s character, Belle, asked him to come into the light so that she could get a better look at him, Murphy asked, “Is this a black thing?”